Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 </ol>

 ### Botometer API
 In order to check if the top most tweeted user's were bots or not, we used an API called Botometer.
+After running the API on the top 2 tweeters of each of day totalling to 9 users(since one of the top tweeters were repeated) for republican and democratic supporters, we found the following:

   <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/TopDemoTweetsSS.PNG" width="600" height="400"  />

  <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/TopRepuTweetsSS.PNG" width="600" height="400"  />

+The Accounts marked as unkown are set to private so we weren't be able to check if its a bot or not.
+Nevertheless, We had some interesting findings such as:
+* Most of the users scored a 60% or higher chance of being a bot while one user alone scored a chance of over a 40% of being a bot.
+* The same top user had sent a lot of both republican and democratic tweets.
+* Some users consistently maintained the most number of tweets sent for more than a day's time.

 ### Top Hashtags